PinGuim Content

-TV PinGuim is a Brazilian animation studio founded in 1989 by Kiko Mistrorigo and Célia Catunda.
+PinGuim Content is a Brazilian animation studio founded in 1989 by Kiko Mistrorigo and Célia Catunda.

-The company is known for the creation and development of targeted educational cartoons for children, making animation in 2D, 3D and stop-motion.
+The company is known for the creation and development of original targeted educational cartoons for children, making animation in 2D, 3D and stop-motion.
 The company began its career developing shorts for educational channels like TV Cultura, TV Escola and Canal Futura.

+The company was previously known as TV PinGuim.